About St.Helens Mind

 As legislation and mental health services within the Borough changed, the organisation then moved to Heath Park Lodge when funding for the Befriending Service started in 2006.
 We worked very effectively with partner organisations within that building, also taking over the running of the social activity groups formerly provided by a Local Authority Team.

 We developed our services there for five years, were based at the Deafness Resource Centre for a year and in May 2014 moved to Peasley Cross where we currently have our main office.

 We moved into Harry Blackman House, Peasley Cross at the end of May 2014 which is the base of the Mental Health Recovery Team.
 We felt this was a really positive move.
 Referrals to the service have increased and there is much more collaborative working which in turn gives a better service to our clients.

-We have moved some social groups there and have plans to develop services as a result of this positive relocation.
-We see this move as a catalyst for future developments to match the needs of existing service users and bridge gaps within the recovery of local people experiencing
+We have moved some social groups there and were able to develop services as a result of this positive relocation.
+We used the move as a catalyst for future developments to match the needs of existing service users and bridge gaps within the recovery of local people experiencing mental ill-health.

 We have since left the Mansion House and our office at Harry Blackman House and are all home working for the foresessable future.
 We have spent the last few months developing our Strategy, rebuilding our Board of Trustees, developing new projects and planning for the future in uncertain times.